www.hirhome.com

 “On Tuesday the body of a 30-year-old [Arab] mother of seven was dumped outside her home in Rafah refugee camp [in Gaza].
 She gave birth to twins two months ago.
 PLO ‘Black Panthers’ claimed responsibility.

-On June 7, after a wave of protests over the slaughter of dozens of alleged [Palestinian Arab] collaborators, supporters of HAMAS and the main PLO faction Fatah distributed in Gaza the text of a ‘charter of honor.’
+On June 7, after a wave of protests over the slaughter of dozens of alleged [Palestinian Arab] collaborators, supporters of HAMAS and the main PLO faction PLO/Fatah distributed in Gaza the text of a ‘charter of honor.’

 A key element of the accord was a call to regulate the killing of collaborators through reference to the highest levels of the Palestinian leadership in the territories.
 The murder of innocents was condemned.